merlinmann/wisdom/wisdom.md

 - If the thing you’re cooking doesn’t smell or sound like food yet, it’s probably not food yet.
 - Buy slightly larger shoes.
 - Say hello to every dog.
-- Always wave at children on trains.
+- Always wave back at children and all persons on trains.
 - Flirt with all elderly women.
 - Tip more.
 - Look for the chimneys.